New potato varieties for limited-resource communities in the high Andes

 Beneficiaries

 The project achieved significant benefits derived from the actions of the executing agency (CIP), which trained 34 seed producers in the production of pre-basic seed in aeroponics units and 12 researchers in the use of GIS-AMMI platforms.
 Under the project, more than 500 potato genotypes were exchanged.
 Additionally, each participating country trained and provided superior genetic materials to a large number of producers and undergraduate and postgraduate theses were developed.
-This achievements signal not only benefits for technicians and producers but also for consumers, who now have access to new quality potato varieties.
+These achievements signal not only benefits for technicians and producers but also for consumers, who now have access to new quality potato varieties.

 Sustainable Development Goals